quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Version Negotiation packets are not intrinsically protected, but QUIC versions can use later encrypted messages to verify that they were authentic.
-Therefore any manipulation of this list will be detected and will cause the endpoints to terminate the connection attempt.
+Therefore any manipulation of this list will be detected and may cause the endpoints to terminate the connection attempt.

 Also note that the list of versions in the Version Negotiation packet may